jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 Several calibration programs are available.
 One such you can use is [xinput\_calibrator](/wiki/External_applications#xinput_calibrator "wikilink").
 To install it a tarball, several packages for different distributions, and a Ubuntu PPA are available.
-Installing from the source code is simple and described in the README, although you should probably use the *--prefix=/usr* flag, e.g.

-` ./autogen.sh --prefix=/usr`

-before doing your *make && make install*.
 Entering in a console:

 ` xinput_calibrator --list`